5 Best Senior Portrait Tips

 Tip #2- Creating Your Story Board

-This may seem like a weird step for your Senior Portrait Session, but it’s actually one of the most important.
+This may seem like a weird Senior Portrait Tip for your Session, but it’s actually one of the most important.
 In fact, most professional photographers are going to get you on this journey without you even realizing it.
 It’s part of any successful portrait session.

 After you’ve reserved your date your professional will most likely give you a packet of info or email you online information to look over with tips and instructions for your portrait session.
 Basically, they are setting the groundwork for your Story Board.
 They’ll ask you to fill out an online planning form or a questionnaire.
 There will be questions about your life, your hobbies, your activities and your goals on it.
 Many pros will also ask you for a “Mood Board” as part of this process.
 You can begin this before you even hire your photographer.
 Create a Pinterest Board of images that caught your eye so your photographer understands what piques your interest and what types of poses you’re going to be comfortable with during your shoot.
 Your planning forms and mood board together are going to create your personal storyboard that is going to help your photographer tell your unique story in a way that makes sense to you.